testdouble/jasmine-example/README.md

 running `phantomjs -v`.
 It should be 1.9 or greater
 * Clone this repository and `cd` into it
 * Run `npm install` and it should exit cleanly

+## Validate installation

-* Run `npm test` and ensure the tests pass and that it exits cleanly
+Run `npm test` and ensure the tests pass and that it exits cleanly

 ## Running the test runner